 Emotion-Focused Mindfulness Therapy and Secular Buddhism

-I gave a talk June 19, 2020, at 4 a.m. on emotion-focused mindfulness therapy to One Mindful Breath, a secular Buddhist group in Wellington, New Zealand, at the invitation of their founder, Ramsey Margolis.
-It was 8 p.m. their time.
+I gave a talk over Zoom on emotion-focused mindfulness therapy to One Mindful Breath, a secular Buddhist group in Wellington, New Zealand, at the invitation of their founder, Ramsey Margolis.
+It was 4 a.m. my time, 8 p.m. theirs.
 I was labouring under the misconception that they were in Auckland which Ramsey freed me at the end of the session.

 Ramsey had asked me to make the talk accessible by keeping it as free as possible of psychotherapeutic and Buddhist jargon.
 I focused on how emotions are adaptive and how to combine nonjudgmental awareness with responding differentially to emotions depending on whether they are helpful or unhelpful.

 This talk is part of a longstanding monthly series.
 A selection of them including mine will be published as a book by the Tuwhiri Project this year.